-As well as traditional aspects of physical, inorganic, analytical and organic chemistry, you will also study biological chemistry, environmental chemistry, organometallic chemistry and toxicology.
-During the third year of your chemistry degree you can undertake a practical research project of your choice, under the supervision of an academic member of staff.
+As well as traditional aspects of physical, inorganic, analytical and organic chemistry, you will also study biological chemistry, environmental chemistry, and organometallic chemistry.
+During the third year of your Chemistry course, you can undertake a practical research project of your choice, under the supervision of an academic member of staff.

 You will complete coursework as you progress, and sit exams at the end of each academic year.
 Assessments include practical reports, essays, presentations and exams.

 The BSc (Hons) Chemistry course is accredited by The Royal Society of Chemistry.

 Chemistry students have the option of completing a summer placement at a local pharmaceutical company.

 Our chemistry facilities are on a par with those found in industry.
 Students make full use of the laboratories during their studies and gain hands-on experience using the extensive chemical equipment.
 We have dedicated organic, inorganic and physical chemistry laboratories, as well as several instrumentation laboratories.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 BCC - CDD to include Chemistry and normally one other Science, but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include Chemistry and normally one other Science, but to exclude General Studies. (this is equivalent to 104-80 UCAS tariff points).